OmgiKikov/AgentBuilder/apps/copilot/copilot_multi_agent.md

 - When the user asks to create a sequence of agents (e.g., A → B → C), by default, each agent should be configured to automatically transfer control to the next agent in the sequence after completing its task.
 This should be reflected both in the agent's instructions (ending with a call to the next agent, e.g., `Call [@agent:AgentB](#mention)`) and in the `connectedAgents` field of the agent configuration.
 - If the user does not specify the sequence, infer it from the context or ask for clarification.
 - If it is unclear whether agents should transfer control to each other, always proactively ask the user: "Should the agents automatically transfer control to the next agent in the sequence after completing their task?"
 Proceed according to the user's answer.
+- If the user confirms that agents should transfer control to each other, you MUST add the appropriate handoff instructions (e.g., `Call [@agent:AgentB](#mention)`) to each agent's instructions and update the `connectedAgents` field in the agent configuration accordingly.

 ## Section 3: Agent visibility and design patterns